MrBounty/ZipponDB/README.md

 ![alt text](https://github.com/MrBounty/ZipponDB/blob/main/docs/images/banner.png)

-ZipponDB is a relational database written entirely in Zig from scratch with 0 dependencies.
+ZipponDB is a database written entirely in Zig from scratch with 0 dependencies.

 ZipponDB's goal is to be ACID, light, simple, and high-performance.
 It aims at small to medium applications that don't need fancy features but a simple and reliable database.